Skip to Content

 Most quality goggles will have an extremely durable frame, able to withstand even the worst impacts.
 I wouldn’t go hitting them with a hammer, but if you get a good pair of goggles you shouldn’t have to worry too much about the frame.

-A good frame should feel light and flexible, but still remain durable and comfortable.
+A good frame should feel light and flexible but remain durable and comfortable.
 The frames of your goggles should protect your face and eyes from the elements.
 The lenses should be snug in the frame and shouldn’t be rattling around while you’re riding.

 Tight And Secure Fit